 GCycle – New website that helps you locate recycling locations near you

 G4 (yes, the cable TV channel) has launched a website, called Gcycle, devoted to helping you find locations near you that will recycle electronics, batteries, computers, etc. Although there are already similar sites out there, they certainly aren’t as flashy.
-This one is totally done in Adobe Flash and is a little ‘jumpy’, but then… Continue reading GCycle – New website that helps you locate recycling locations near you
+This one is totally done in Adobe Flash and is a little ‘jumpy’, but then they were going for a unique, cartoony look and succeeded.

 Touchless Recycling Bin